microsoft/PSRule/README.md

 ## Getting started

-The following example shows basic PSRule usage.
+The following example shows basic PSRule usage for validating PowerShell objects.
 For specific use cases see [scenarios](#scenarios).

 For frequently asked questions, see the [FAQ](docs/features.md#frequently-asked-questions-faq).